 Millions of people rely on daily wages to get by, but with industries and workplaces in a lockdown, they are forced to get by with the bare minimum.
 With the world suffering from the lockdown, it is natural for people to voice their dissatisfaction with the extreme measures of their respective governments.
 But in the wider scenario, the need to urgently control the novel coronavirus outweighs the loss of trillions of dollars, jobs, or any distress arising from the global shutdown.

-Reports of high mortality rate in Italy, where death rates have reached higher than 7% has still not convinced skeptics regarding the need for a global shutdown.
-As news channels report deaths to be highest among people over aged 70, the younger generation are convinced the coronavirus may be a serious issue only for the elderly and immunocompromised people.
+Reports of a high mortality rate in Italy, where death rates have reached higher than 7% have still not convinced skeptics regarding the need for a global shutdown.
+As news channels report deaths to be highest among people over aged 70, the younger generation is convinced the coronavirus may be a serious issue only for the elderly and immunocompromised people.
 Globally approximately 6-8% of the people infected with coronavirus require intensive care without which they would most likely succumb to the disease themselves.
-This number is higher in countries such as Italy, France and Spain.
+This number is higher in countries such as Italy, France, and Spain.

-  Currently, the majority of the affected countries fall under the category of “developed countries” with supposedly well established health care system.
-Despite of this, the health care system in Europe, America and some Mediterranean countries are already overwhelmed by the rising number of cases.
+Currently, the majority of the affected countries fall under the category of “developed countries” with supposedly well-established health care systems.
+Despite this, the health care system in Europe, America, and some Mediterranean countries are already overwhelmed by the rising number of cases.
 Lack of proper testing kits and limited health care infrastructures has forced most people showing symptoms of coronavirus to be sent back home from the emergency wards.
-If the situation in developed countries is so dire, the situation that were to arise in third world countries when they get the coronavirus epidemic is unfathomable.
+If the situation in developed countries is so dire, the situation that was to arise in third world countries when they get the coronavirus epidemic is unfathomable.